-Unspecified vulnerability in Oracle Solaris 8, 9, 10, and 11.1 allows local users to affect confidentiality, integrity, and availability via vectors related to RPC.
+Unspecified vulnerability in the Java Runtime Environment (JRE) component in Oracle Java SE 7 Update 17 and earlier and 6 Update 43 and earlier allows local users to affect confidentiality, integrity, and availability via unknown vectors related to Deployment.

 Unknown vulnerability in the libgss Generic Security Services Library in Solaris 7, 8, and 9 allows local users to gain privileges by loading their own GSS-API.